doo/evernote-sdk-ios/README.md

                                      noteStoreUrl:@"the url that you got from us"];

-Do something like this in your AppDelegate's `application:openURL:sourceApplication:annotation:` method
+Do something like this in your AppDelegate's `application:openURL:sourceApplication:annotation:` method.
+If the method doesn't exist, add it.

 	- (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {
-		BOOL canHandle = [[EvernoteSession sharedSession] canHandleOpenURL:url];
+		BOOL didHandle = [[ENSession sharedSession] handleOpenURL:url];
 		// ...
 		return canHandle;
 	}